aduud21/heckerbot/README.md

 # if you plan on watching this repo, i suggest you put Releases only

-## As of 5/4/2023, i needed to rename the bot to MutilpleBot so i can try to verify the discord bot!
+## As of 5/4/2023, i needed to rename the bot to MutilpleBot so i can try to verify the discord bot, Orignal name is Hecker!

 [Website for this discord bot](https://hecker-discord-bot-website.aguythatlikesfurrys.repl.co)